 Demolition Desserts, her first cookbook, was published by Ten Speed Press in 2007.
 Using vivid manga-inspired graphics, Demolition Desserts lays out the elements of Falkner's multi-part contemporary desserts to make even the most inventive combinations easily accessible to home chefs.
 Demolition Desserts was a finalist for IACP’s Julia Child, Best First Cookbook award in 2008 and was selected “favorite book”, by the students of Le Cordon Bleu in Paris, also in 2008.

-Cooking Off the Clock, her second book, will be released in fall of 2012 and her third book, Citizen Cake in fall of 2013, both also published by Ten Speed Press.
+Cooking Off the Clock, her second book, was released in fall of 2012 and her third book, Citizen Cake will come in fall of 2013, both also published by Ten Speed Press.

 A graduate of the San Francisco Art Institute with a particular interest in film, Falkner often finds culinary inspiration in film, art, music, and sculpture.